 Task No Task Description Weighting Outcomes to be Assessed Due Date 1 SkyLap Aeronautics Challenge Students collaborate to design and build an experimental aircraft.
 The challenge requires students to make/test/modify their aircraft until it meets specifications.
-Learning is documented in a Folio 25% 5-1 5-2 5-4 5-8 5-9 Term 1 Week 11 2 Metro Minds STEAM Challenge Students complete the Metro Minds competition challenge and produce a prototype that solves a problem/opportunity associated with the Sydney Metro line.
-25% 5-3 5-4 5-6 5-7 5-8 Term 2, Week 10 3 Make the World Better- Proposal Students collaboratively work on a problem that has global significance and they develop a proposal for building a prototype.
+Learning is documented in a Folio 30% 5-6; 5-8; 5.9 Term 1 Week 11 2 Metro Minds STEAM Challenge Students complete the Metro Minds competition challenge and produce a prototype that solves a problem/opportunity associated with the Sydney Metro line.
+30% 5-3; 5-8 Term 2 Week 10 3 Make the World Better- Proposal Students collaboratively work on a problem that has global significance and they develop a proposal for building a prototype.
 Students write individual Proposals.
-25% 5-2 5-4 5-6 5-7 5-8 Term 3, Week 10 4 Yearly Exam Yearly exam testing all yr10 content 25% 5-1 5-3 5-5 5-9 5-10 Term 4, Week 3
+40% 5-2; 5-4; 5-6 Term 4 Week 2